LambdaTest/documentation/docs/test-plan-creation.md

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/browse-test-cases.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-5. Select any test case of your choice from the list that appears and click on **Finish**.
+5. Choose the test case of your choice from the list that appears and click on **Finish**.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/select-any-test-case.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-6. It is recommended to add details such as priority, assignee and configurations for the test cases to create a build.
-You can also add multiple test cases from the **Add Test Cases** option available on the top right hand side.
+6. It is recommended to add details such as **Priority**, **Assignee** and **Configurations** for the test cases to create a build.
+Multiple test cases can also be added using the **Add Test Cases** option available on the top right hand side.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/add-details.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-7. Select all the test cases together and add bulk assignees and configurations or click on **Select Configuration**.
+7. Select all the test cases together to add bulk assignees and configurations or click on **Select Assignee** and **Select Configuration** individually.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/add-bulk-details.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-8. Choose a single configuration or multiple configurations for any of your test cases.
+8. Choose a single configuration or multiple configurations for any of the test cases.
+You can also **Create Configuration** if needed.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/select-configuration.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-9. You can also create configuration.
-For this you will be presented with a screen where we support real time, falcon and real devices for both web and app testing.
-Enter the required details provided in the field for the configuration you wish to create and click on **Create**.
+9. A screen will be presented offering support for Real Time, Falcon, and Real Devices for both web and app testing.
+Enter the required details in the provided fields for the configuration to be created and click on **Create**.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/create-configuration.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

-10. After selecting the priority, assignee and configuration for your test cases, click on **Create Test Plan**.
+10. Select the **Priority**, **Assignee** and **Configuration** for the test cases, click on **Update Test Plan**.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/click-on-create-test-plan.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>